danielmarschall/filter_foundry/WinNT31Compat.md

 	then we will simply remove the sliders completely by subclassing them from a static control, and let the user enter the control values via keyboard only (SVN Revision 419).
 	Note that you can copy PLUGIN.DLL to any host application.
 It is not bound to Photoshop.
 However, it is copyrighted by Adobe!

+- WinNT311+WinNT351: The preview image is not drawn at dialog box opening.
+You need to enter something first.

+	Nothing seems to work.
+Already tried doing a `recalc_preview` and `drawpreview` in `WM_SHOWWINDOW` or `WM_ACTIVATE` or `WM_WINDOWPOSCHANGES`, or sending a message `SendMessage(hDlg, WM_USER + 123, 0, 0);` inside `WM_INITDIALOG`,
+	but the code seems to be executed while the dialog is still hidden (you can see this by showing a messagebox).
+	So, I have finally solved it with a `WM_TIMER` in SVN Revision445.

 Things couldn't solve yet:
 --------------------------